Support for Carers

 - or, completing the , which provides a range of questions and prompts that may help you consider your caring role

-TuVida (Berkshire) Carers Hub can provide support for carers to complete this form.
+The Reading & West Berkshire Carers Partnership can provide support for carers to complete this 'Understanding your Needs' form.
 If you would like further information please complete theor contact the Partnership.

 What is a Carer's Assessment?

 A carer's assessment is a series of questions designed to help you think about the different ways that caring affects your life.
 If you're willing and able to continue caring for the person you look after, we will take account of the support you provide when we work out what services they need.
 This will help us work out if you're eligible for support funded by West Berkshire Council.
 At present carers are not required to make a contribution for support services, and do not need to have a financial assessment.
 Funding could be in the form of a one-off Carers Grant or a Direct Payment which are designed to support carers in different aspects of their lives, and to help ease some of the extra pressures arising from their caring role.

 The Care and Support (Eligibility Criteria) Regulations set out a national eligibility threshold for Carers.
 This means that there's a level of need at which we will offer support.
 This is set by the government so it's the same wherever you live.